Jan Hus: Czech Reformer And Bohemian Religious Leader Was Burned At Stake For Heresy

 Jan Hus was among those Christians who – not only theoretically – but openly and publicly disagreed with the Church's teachings.
 He was a Czech farmer, who studied in Prague, became a master, dean, and finally rector at the University of Prague and the Bethlehem church.

-Strongly influenced by the writings of an English scholastic philosopher and thinker, John Wycliffe (c.1329-1384), Hus attacked the priesthood of the world and the riches of the church.
+Strongly influenced by the writings of an English scholastic philosopher and thinker, John Wycliffe (c.1329-1384), Hus attacked the world's priesthood and the Church's riches.
 As his preaching was in the Czech language, it enjoyed great popularity, and he had many listeners and active supporters.

-Hus was a brave man who did not hesitate to criticize the Church's different actions and abuses committed by the clergy, especially in the matter of granting indulgences (selling of indulgences).
+Hus was a brave man who did not hesitate to criticize the Church's different actions and abuses committed by the clergy, especially in granting indulgences.

 Jan Žižka (c.
 1360 – 11 October 1424) - a Czech general, a contemporary and follower of Jan Hus, Hussite military leader, leading troops of Hussites.
 Janíček Zmilelý / Public Domain

-Emperor Sigismund of Luxembourg, the spiritual and military leader of several crusades, who reigned from l4l0 to 1437, officially guaranteed Hus’ safety at the meeting, or so it seemed.
-However, Emperor Sigismund was not worthy of Hus’ trust.
-He took part in the capture of the Czech precursor of Protestantism Jan Hus, as a result of which, he was tried and burned at stake.
+Emperor Sigismund of Luxembourg, the spiritual and military leader of several crusades, who reigned from l4l0 to 1437, officially guaranteed Hus' safety at the meeting, or so it seemed.
+However, Emperor Sigismund was not worthy of Hus' trust.
+He took part in the capture of the Czech precursor of Protestantism, Jan Hus, which resulted in his being tried and burned at stake.

 According to the Council, John Hus taught, asserted, and preached many errors and heresies of John Wycliffe, which have been condemned.

-The prosecutors refused him the right to explain his views, and Hus declined to condemn his thirty theses from the De Ecclesia treatise from 1413, which was considered heretical, but by some, it was also admired.
+The prosecutors refused him the right to explain his views, and Hus declined to condemn his thirty theses from the De Ecclesia treatise from 1413, which was considered heretical.
+Still, some admired his theories.

 Burning of Jan Hus at the stake at Council of Constance.
 Carl Gustaf Hellqvist (1851–1890).
 Public Domain

-Therefore, Hus had to be deposed and degraded from the order of the priesthood and from the other orders held by him.
-The council voted against him and sentenced him to death at stake.
+Therefore, the thinker was deposed and degraded from the order of the priesthood and the other orders he held.
+The Council voted against him and sentenced him to death at stake.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer